 Welcome to my academic website.
 I’m currently a post-doc in the Donoghue Lab at Yale University.
 Here you can find information about my research, publications, software development, and other news.
 I (hope to) regularly write posts on topics related to phylogenetics and bioinformatics with the goal of documenting useful Python and R code.

-Primary research topics:
+Primary research interests:

-- RADseq phylogenetics
+- RADseq bioinformatics and phylogenetics

 - Reproductive interference and speciation in hyperdiverse lineages

 - Pollen-pistil relationships and floral evolution in Pedicularis

 - The maintenance of genetic variation within and across species